 And they don’t focus on trying to get people in trouble.

 When my kids were in preschool, the big focus was on right from wrong.

 Following directions and rules and not hitting or biting.

 But as kids learn right from wrong, they’re also super worried about what everyone else is doing around them.

 And they’re super quick to announce when others are doing something wrong.

 So a common response teachers and parents often say is, “don’t tattletale.”

-But our kids often don’t know the difference between tattling and telling.
+But our kids often don’t know the difference between tattling vs. telling.

 So we have to help them understand the difference.